 Assessing your competitors' online content, methodically

-With the template, you’ll identify content areas that are table stakes, and those that are competitive opportunities.
-After gathering insights, you’ll compile a bulleted list of key findings and opportunities for your company’s content strategy.
+Use this template to identify the content areas that are standard in your industry, and those that are competitive opportunities.
+After gathering insights, you can build a report of key findings and opportunities for your company’s content strategy.

 Elements of a digital competitive analysis:

 Choose three to five competitors to review.
 They should be a combination of local companies and leaders in your field.
 Include your own company in the list to see how you compare.

 You’ll need to choose the categories to review for each competitor.
 We like to start with the categories below, then adjust them based on the scope and specific goals of the project.
 Remember, the more categories you review, the longer it will take!